svenssonjoel/ScriptableTester/README.md

 1. Add support for additional meters. [this](https://reference.digilentinc.com/pmod/pmodisns20/start) is one option.
 2. Response time measurement
    - Can we trigger two captures on a counter from two different GPIO?
-   - Can we set an output gpio to trigger capture?
-   - How fast can we run the counter (TIMx)?
-(I think the answer is 84MHz which would give a period of 11.904761904762 ns)
+	 We can capture the counter value upon events on two different GPIO.
 	 PA0 - PA3 can be connected to TIM5_CH1 - TIM5_CH4 using (alternate function) AF 2

-- Not sure timer_reset works.
-Atleast not as I expect.
-- Need to figure out how fast the timer is counting.
-More reading in the RM :/
+3. The counter seems to be operating at 84MHz.
+Need to somehow validate that this is the case.